Air France KLM, Delta, Alitalia offer concessions to settle EU probe

 The carriers are also prepared to let rivals sell tickets on their flights and facilitate their access to connecting traffic.
 The Commission said it would seek feedback from third parties before deciding whether to accept the concessions.

-Oneworld members British Airways, American Airlines and Iberia offered similar concessions in 2010 to settle an EU probe while Star Alliance members Lufthansa, United Airlines [UALCO.UL] and Air Canada did the same in 2013.
+Oneworld members British Airways (ICAG.L), American Airlines (AAL.O) and Iberia offered similar concessions in 2010 to settle an EU probe while Star Alliance members Lufthansa (LHAG.DE), United Airlines [UALCO.UL] and Air Canada ACb.TO did the same in 2013.

 (Reporting by Foo Yun Chee; editing by Adrian Croft/Keith Weir)